Chaffles Recipe

 Instructions

-• In a mixing bowl, whisk together your ingredients until a smooth batter remains.
+• In a mixing bowl, whisk together the shredded cheese, eggs, and almond flour until a smooth batter remains.

 • Grease a waffle iron and turn it on.
-Once hot/ready, add the chaffle batter and cook for 4-5 minutes, or as per your waffle iron instructions.
+Once hot, add the chaffle batter and cook for 4 minutes or as per your waffle iron instructions.

 • Repeat the process until all the batter has been used.
 Serve immediately.